blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/ags/02-working-with-columns.md

 This method is quite simple since it will just delete the existing gradebook column from the system

 :::caution Destructive action
 Please be wary when performing this action, this will remove the column completely from the system, including any attempt and/or grades already saved or posted.
-Blackboard Learn support doesn't have a way to restore these columns.
+Blackboard LMS support doesn't have a way to restore these columns.
 :::